DreamWaQ++: Obstacle-Aware Quadrupedal Locomotion With Resilient Multi-Modal Reinforcement Learning: Implementation Details

-\subsubsection{\textit{Simulation}}
+\subsection{Simulation}

-We used NVIDIA Isaac Gym~\cite{makoviychuk2021isaac} preview 3 as the simulator for training the controller and multi-modal context encoder networks.
-The training environments were built upon the Legged Gym library~\cite{rudin2021learning}.
-We employed domain randomization over $3,\!500$ agents, which took about 11 hours of training on an NVIDIA A5000 GPU.
-Afterwards, the trained networks were deployed without any fine-tuning on a real or simulated robot in the Gazebo simulation for the evaluations presented in this paper.
+We utilized NVIDIA Isaac Gym Preview 3~\cite{makoviychuk2021isaac} as the simulator to train the controller and multi-modal context encoder networks, with training environments based on the Legged Gym library~\cite{rudin2021learning}.
+Domain randomization was applied across $3,\!500$ agents, completing training in approximately 11 hours on an NVIDIA A5000 GPU.
+The trained multi-modal context encoder and policy networks were then deployed without any fine-tuning on a physical robot or in the Gazebo simulator for the evaluations presented in this paper.